top of page

 Tosta de Sardina Ahumada (smoked sardines on toast)

-And from the specials board, cocochas (deep fried, battered hake cheeks)
+And from the specials board, cocochas (deep-fried, battered hake cheeks)

 This was all washed down with a glass of Albariño, Fino en Rama and a Monteagudo Cream Sherry.

-We left the narrow street and the next stop, down towards the marina, was
+We left the narrow street, and the next stop, down towards the marina, was

 BODEGA LA VENENCIA Avenida de Miguel Cano, 15, 29602 Marbella

-José González or Pepe for friends, opened in 1985, a small winery in San Pedro de Alcántara, La Venencia.
-More than three decades later, he has two restaurants including this very busy one in Marbella.
+José González, or Pepe for friends, opened a small winery in 1985 in San Pedro de Alcántara, La Venencia.
+More than three decades later, he has two restaurants, including this very busy one in Marbella.

-The bar was very busy,
+The bar was bustling,

 Even in January.